Message by the Senior Pastor

 Rev. Dr. Andrew B. Natarajan

-Greetings in the name of our Lord and Saviour.
+Greetings in the Holy name of Jesus Christ!

 God bless you.